White water rafting in Arizona’s Sonoran Desert, close to Phoenix and Tucson

 Salt River Resources:

-Packing List and Pre-Trip Information: Complete lists of what to bring, what we provide, where to meet, policies, rental costs and other info.
+Complete lists of what to bring, what we provide, where to meet, policies, rental costs and info.

-Gallery Photos: Photos of the Salt River as well as the other river we raft, area wildlife, our staff and many, many more.
+Photos of the Salt River as well as the other river we raft, area wildlife, our staff and many more.

-Salt River Map: Overview Map of the Salt River showing section names, rapids and other interesting features.
+Overview Map of the Salt River showing section names,

 All or part of our operation is conducted on public lands under special permit from the Tonto National Forest and the White Mountain Apache Tribe.